neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.level.block.Block#UPDATE_SKIP_SHAPE_UPDATE_ON_WIRE` - A block flag that, when enabled, does not update the shape of a redstone wire.
 - `net.minecraft.world.level.block.entity.trialspawner.TrialSpawnerData#resetStatistics` - Resets the data of the spawn to an empty setting, but does not clear the current mobs or the next spawning entity.
 - `net.minecraft.world.level.block.piston.PistonMovingBlockEntity#getPushDirection` - Returns the push direction of the moving piston.
+- `net.minecraft.world.level.block.state`
+    - `BlockBehaviour$Properties#overrideDescription` - Sets the translation key of the block name.
-- `net.minecraft.world.level.block.state.StateHolder`
+    - `StateHolder`
         - `getValueOrElse` - Returns the value of the property, else the provided default.
         - `getNullableValue` - Returns the value of the property, or null if it does not exist.
 - `net.minecraft.world.level.border.WorldBorder#clampVec3ToBound` - Clamps the vector to within the world border.
 - `net.minecraft.world.level.chunk`
     - `ChunkSource#onSectionEmptinessChanged` - Updates the section when it has data.